 TGah Editor: Change the paragraph below as follows (#5207):

-Because the PARTIAL_AID and COLOR values obtained from received PPDUs are not globally unique, an S1G STA that has classified a PPDU as a member PPDU based on PARTIAL_AID and/or COLOR may additionally use the information contained in a valid MAC header (i.e., A1 and/or A2 fields) from an MPDU carried in the received PPDU to differentiate between a non-member and member PPDU.
+Because the PARTIAL_AID and COLOR values obtained from received PPDUs are not globally unique, an S1G STA that has classified a PPDU as a member PPDU based on PARTIAL_AID and/or COLOR may additionally use the information contained in a valid MAC header (i.e., neither A1 nor A2 field contain a MAC address that corresponds to a STA that is a member of the same BSS as known at the STA) from an MPDU carried in the received PPDU to change the classification of the PPDU to a non-member PPDU.

 TGah Editor: Change the paragraph below as follows (#5208, 5209):

 The received PPDU has an expected duration, in microseconds, of PSDU_RXTIME, starting from the moment the PHY-RXSTART.indication primitive is received.
-If the PPDU is not an NDP CMAC frame the PSDU_RXTIME is calculated based on multiple RXVECTOR parameters including PSDU_LENGTH and is equal to the RXTIME defined in Equation 24-64 for S1G_SHORT/S1G_1M formats, is equal to RXTIME defined in Equation 24-65 if the PPDU has S1G_LONG format and is an SU PPDU and is equal to RXTIME defined in Equation 24-65 minus (TDSTF + NLTFT DDLTF + TSIG-B) defined in Table 24-4 (Timing-related constants) if the PPDU has S1G_LONG format and is an MU PPDU.
-If the PPDU is an NDP CMACframe the PSDU_RXTIME is equal to 0.
+If the PPDU is an NDP CMAC frame the PSDU_RXTIME is equal to 0.
+If the PPDU is not an NDP CMAC frame the PSDU_RXTIME is calculated based on multiple RXVECTOR parametersand is equal to:

+The RXTIME defined in Equation 24-65 for S1G_SHORT/S1G_1M formats,

+The RXTIME defined in Equation 24-66 if the PPDU has S1G_LONG format and is an SU PPDU,

+The RXTIME defined in Equation 24-66 minus (TDSTF + NLTF TDLTF + TSIG-B) if the PPDU has S1G_LONG format and is an MU PPDU.

+NOTE- TDSTF, TDLTF, and TSIG-B are defined in Table 24-4 (Timing-related constants) while NLTF is defined in Table 24-10 (Number of LTFs required for different numbers of space time streams).

 Note to CRC for PHY clause: In Table 24-10 (Number of LTFs required for different numbers of space time streams) the heading of the second colum is NTLTF however all references point to NLTF .
 Consider fixing this inconsistency as part of a resolution document.